xbeat/Machine-Learning/README.md

 Introduction to the Traveling Salesman Problem

 The Traveling Salesman Problem (TSP) is a famous optimization problem in computer science and operations research.
 It involves finding the shortest possible route for a salesman to visit a set of cities exactly once and return to the starting point.
 The problem is NP-hard, meaning that there is no known efficient algorithm to solve it optimally for large instances.
 Machine learning techniques can be applied to find approximate solutions in a reasonable amount of time.

+## BERT for Question Answering

+Introduction to BERT for Question Answering

+BERT (Bidirectional Encoder Representations from Transformers) is a powerful language model that has revolutionized natural language processing tasks, including question answering.
+This presentation will explore how BERT can be used for question answering tasks, focusing on the AutoModelForQuestionAnswering with the "bert-large-uncased-whole-word-masking-finetuned-squad" configuration.

 ## Federated Learning with Python Decentralized Machine Learning